dry-rb/dry-initializer/README.md

 Results for [the examples][benchmark_with_defaults]

 ```
-Benchmark for instantiation of named arguments (attributes) with default values
+Benchmark for instantiation of named arguments (options) with default values

 Warming up --------------------------------------
           plain Ruby   129.643k i/100ms